esonpaguia/esonpaguia.github.io/index.md

 description: "Personal site of web developer Eson Paguia."
 ---

-I am a web developer helping make the world a better place through JavaScript, Java, Ruby, and UI design.
+I am a web developer helping make the world a better place through JavaScript, Java, Spring, and UI design.

 I am an open-source contributor and I like making things that help people with their work.